Ürümqi Tianshan International Airport

 Ürümqi Tianshan International Airport is an international airport serving Ürümqi, the capital of Northwest China's Xinjiang Uygur Autonomous Region.
 It is located in the Diwopu township of Xinshi district, 16 km northwest of downtown Ürümqi.
-As a hub for China Southern Airlines and as a focus city for Hainan Airlines, the airport handled 23,027,788 passengers in 2018, making it the 19th busiest airport in China by passenger traffic.
+As a hub for China Southern Airlines and as a focus city for Hainan Airlines, the airport handled 29,179,737 passengers in 2025, making it the 18th busiest airport in China by passenger traffic..
+Among all five autonomous region in China, Ürümqi Tianshan International Airport is the only airport is classified 4F-class.

 History

 Ürümqi Airport was opened to foreign passengers in 1973, and has been used for emergency landings for flights between Europe and west Asia.
 It was renamed from Ürümqi Diwopu International Airport to Ürümqi Tianshan International Airport in March 2025.

 Facilities

 The airport covers an area of 484 ha.
 Its newly built runway is 3600 m in length.
 The airport can allow the landing of large aircraft such as the Boeing 747.
 The 110000 m2 apron can accommodate over 30 aircraft.